-Trustees manifest a commitment to justice, the equal treatment of individuals, and the acceptance of diversity.
+Trustees manifest a commitment to justice and the equitable treatment of individuals.
+Trustees commit to embracing diversity.
 They are open-minded and willing to admit error and willing to change their positions or beliefs when that is appropriate.

-Trustees are concerned for the well being of others; they are compassionate, kind and serving; they attempt to help those in need and to avoid harming others.
+Trustees are concerned for the wellbeing of others; they are compassionate, kind and serving; they attempt to support those in need and to avoid harming others.

 Trustees demonstrate respect for human dignity, privacy and the right to self-determination of all persons.